Stop Faded Paint in Its Tracks: Preventing Sun and Weather Damage

 Strategic Use of Awnings and Shade Structures

-Use shade sails, mesh tarps or lattice panels over decks, patios and play areas.
-These provide shade while still allowing air flow and visibility.
-They can also be taken down in cooler weather when you want more sun exposure.
+Use shade sails, mesh canopies, or lattice over decks and patios to provide shade with airflow and visibility.
+These can be removed in cooler seasons when you want more sun.

 Install Window Films to Filter UV Rays